cafuego/puppet_tutorial_lca2010/project.markdown

 > Runs continously

 * Declarative
-> Declares end state rather than the process
+> Declares end state rather than how to get there

 * Idempotent
-> Repeated applications have the same effect as one
+> Repeated applications have the same effect

 More About Puppet